-- Shirts can be either long or short sleeved and should be worn with a tie at all times.
-The shirt should cover the midriff, v-line around the neck and must have a collar. - Trousers should not be tight fitting and should cover the whole leg. - Shoes should be smart and suitable for moving round the Academy (trainers, sandals, combat style boots and flip-flops are not acceptable).
+- Shirts can be either long or short sleeve.
+Shirts worn with a round neck sweater do not have to be worn with a tie, however shirts worn with either a v-neck sweater, blazer or without any of these, a tie must be worn.
+The shirt should cover the midriff.
+Smart fitted turtle neck jumpers are permitted. - Trousers should not be tight fitting and should cover the whole leg. - Shoes should be smart and suitable for moving round the Academy (trainers, sandals, combat style boots and flip-flops are not acceptable).